Psychoanalytic studies (M16)

 Attendance

-Please note that you will also need to set aside between 2 and 4 hours each week for observation of an infant or young child, and the writing up of those observations, for the duration of the course.
+Please note that you will also need to set aside between two and four hours each week for observation of an infant or young child, and the writing up of those observations, for the duration of the course.
 It is your responsibility to arrange this observation, but you will be given guidance and support with this task as needed during seminars and in tutorials.

 Many graduates of this course have:

-• gone on to further clinical training as adult or child and adolescent psychoanalytic psychotherapists, or other psychological therapeutic trainings (about 60% follow this path)
+- gone on to further clinical training as adult or child and adolescent psychoanalytic psychotherapists, or other psychological therapeutic trainings (about 60% follow this path) – including our Psychodynamic Psychotherapy or Child and adolescent psychoanalytic psychotherapy courses.

 Why study with us?